 - 2.2.4.1 Eskom may not incur catering expenses for internal meetings, i.e. for meetings attended only by persons in its employ, unless approved by the responsible EXCO member.
 This is not applicable to SAP Learning Solution (LSO) registered training.

 - 2.2.4.2 Catering and events that are intended to advance Eskom's initiatives and or strategic objectives are defined below.
 These functions will only be provided if they were budgeted for by the department/Business Unit's cost centres, at the beginning of the financial year.
-Only internal vanues may be used for these events.
+Only internal venues may be used for these events.
 No event management companies or external suppliers may be appointed to oversee or co-ordinate the event, do voice-overs, take videos or do photography.
 Only subsidised meals are allowed:

 - Strategic alignment meetings

 - Governance committee meetings

 - Awards functions.
 Note: A separate position paper is being issued to the business to reduce the cost of awards and related functions

 - Safety and related events

-- Fairewell functions in respect of employees leaving Eskom's service through normal and lit-health refirement and for those who have been with Eskom for ten years and longer.
+- Farewell functions in respect of employees leaving Eskom's service through normal and lif-health retirement and for those who have been with Eskom for ten years and longer.

 - 2.2.4.3 No provision for the benefits listed below will be budgeted or paid from the department/Business Unit's cost centres, or by suppliers or sponsors:

 - Breakaways

-- Team building exemises
+- Team building exercises

-- Entertainment (meets for business-related guests)
+- Entertainment (meals for business-related guests)

 - Family days

-- Year end functions
+- Year and functions

 - Baby and bridal shower functions

 - Farewell functions in respect of employees being transferred

 - Promotional functions and events

-- Secretaries Day and any other social function not listed above,
+- Secretaries Day and any other social function not listed above.

-When downloaded from the document management system, this document is uncontrolled and the responsibility tests with the unthorised version on the system.
+When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in time with the authorised version on the system.

-No part of this document may be reproduced without the expressed consent of the copyright holder, Eskorn Holdings SOC Limited, Reg No 2002/016527/06.
+No part of this document may be reproduced without the expressed consent of the copyright holder, Eskorn Holdings SOC Umited, Reg No 2002/015527/08.